eProsima/Fast-DDS-monitor/docs/rst/getting_started/monitor.rst

 the same :ref:`host_entity`, or even the same :ref:`locator_entity` could be related with entities in several Domains.

-For the propose of monitoring a Domain, the application gives the button :ref:`init_monitor_button` where a user can manually specify the configuration of a Discovery type. |br|
+For the propose of monitoring a Domain, the application gives the button :ref:`init_monitor_button` where a user can manually specify the configuration of a Discovery type.
 Once a Monitor is initialized in a specific Domain, the entities in this Domain will start to be discovered and its data collected.
 Every new entity or data discovered will be notified as a callback in :ref:`issues_panel`.